Jesdah/guitar-emporium/docs/README.md

 ### Guitar Details.
 ![Screenshot of guitar detail page](/docs/readme_images/guitar-emporium-guitar-details.png)<br>
 When the user clicks on one of the guitars, the user is taken to the detailed page.
-Here we only see a guitar with a picture and a detailed description, at the bottom the user can add the product to the shopping cart or see reviews.
+Here we only see one guitar with a picture and a detailed description, at the bottom the user can add the product to the shopping cart or see reviews.
 Superusers can edit or delete an item and a logged in user can add to wishlist or leave a review.

 ### Add Guitar.
 ![Screenshot of the add guitar page](/docs/readme_images/guitar-emporium-add-guitar.png)<br>